Caesarism: 20th century

 A so-called "democratic" form of Caesarism has been advocated by theorists like Venezuela's Laureano Vallenilla Lanz in Cesarismo Democrático (1919).
 Italian Duce Benito Mussolini and the ideology of Italian fascism espoused Caesarism.

 Antonio Gramsci stated that the roots of Caesarism lie at the level of a "crisis of authority," which is also a crisis of representation that occurs when social groups no longer identify with political parties.
 These then become anachronistic, allowing a Caesarist solution to emerge.
 In the Italian case, Gramsci locates the causes of this socio-political disintegration in the destabilizing experience of the First World War, where the large peasant masses were forced to fight.
 At the same time, they had been passive during the Risorgimento.
 Caesarism is a macro-social phenomenon and cannot be driven by the emergence of an individual; this phenomenon, therefore, fulfills a political function.
 Furthermore, Gramsci evokes the possibility of a "Caesarism without Caesar" but implemented by a group like the British National Government bringing together the Conservatives and Labour.

-Oswald Spengler described Caeserism as a final phase of modernity that would succeed democracy.
+Oswald Spengler described Caesarism as a final phase of modernity that would succeed democracy.

 21st century

-According to French historian Christian-Georges Schwentzel in the 21st century, the American Donald Trump, the Russian Vladimir Putin and the Turk Recep Tayyip Erdoğan partly took over this Caesarean model by adapting it, responding at the same time to a desire for authority and grandeur emanating from their peoples.
+According to French historian Christian-Georges Schwentzel in the 21st century, American President Donald Trump, Russian President Vladimir Putin and Turkish President Recep Tayyip Erdoğan partly took over this Caesarean model by adapting it, responding at the same time to a desire for authority and grandeur emanating from their peoples.

 In the 2020s, parts of the American right-wing, especially those associated with the Claremont Institute think tank, have advocated for "Red Caesarism" as an authoritarian solution to problems facing the US.